HumanSignal/label-studio/docs/source/blog/webhook-blog.md

 aws s3 cp preprocessing.py s3://showcase-bucket/script/
 ```

-After you prepare your datasets
+After you prepare your datasets, deploy the model pipeline in Amazon SageMaker.

-## Set up your model in Amazon SageMaker
+## Set up your model pipeline in Amazon SageMaker